JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/chrome_debugging/index.md

 ---

-As discussed in [Debugging During Testing With NodeJS](../nodejs_debugging/), the testing and debugging under NodeJS is very productive.
+As discussed in [Debugging During Testing With NodeJS](../nodejs_debugging/), testing and debugging under NodeJS is very productive.
 There are times, though, where you need a browser environment.
 Fortunately, PyCharm Professional can remote-control the browser's execution, letting you stay inside the IDE.